shawnferry/HOL7712-gitbook/setup/steps.md

 3. Write the file `ESC :w`

-4. The warning indicators are cleared
+4. The warning indicators are cleared.

   XXX: update image